salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 resource.
 A server SHOULD respond with a 200 when updating an existing resource.

+Resources can have immutable or server-defined fields (e.g. id, createdDate, etc).
+A valid PUT payload SHOULD either omit the values or pass in the current ones.
+A server SHOULD respond with a 400 when trying to replace immutable fields with new values.

 Routes supporting PUT MUST support as a single resource having the same JSON schema as an item in the collection of the data section of a GET.
 The request MAY contain "If-Match" header.